Keeping Dogs and Cats Cool During the Summer Months

 Here are some of the signs associated with overheating:

 If left untreated, heatstroke can be fatal.
-The easiest way to cool your pet is to immerse it in cool water in a bathtub, kitchen sink, bucket, or swimming pool, or spray with a garden hose, and then take your pet to the vet as soon as you can.
+The easiest way to cool your pet is to immerse it in cool water in a bathtub, kitchen sink, bucket, or swimming pool, or spray with a garden hose.
+Then take your pet to the vet as soon as you can.
 You can also use towels soaked in cool water and change them every five minutes because they will heat up fast.
-NEVER use ice water to immerse your pet or to moisten towels, as this can cause the reverse problem of hypothermia.
+NEVER use ice water to immerse your pet or to moisten towels.
+This can cause the reverse problem of hypothermia.
 Pointing a fan at your pet will help, too.
 If your dog or cat can drink, offer it cold water, or even ice water.
-If your vet is far away, keep towels soaked in cool water over your cat or dog until you arrive, and have the air conditioner blowing directly on your pet.
+If your vet is far away, keep towels soaked in cool water over your cat or dog until you arrive.
+Have the air conditioner blowing directly on your pet.

 Walk This Way

 Sunburn usually occurs on the abdomen, bridge of the nose, ear tips, groin, and insides of the legs.
 The belly is prone to sunburn because of sunlight that reflects up from the sidewalk.
-Dogs that spend a lot of time at beaches can get sunburned as the sun reflects up from the hot white sand.
+Did you know that dogs that spend a lot of time at beaches can get sunburned as the sun reflects up from the hot white sand?
 Dogs and cats don’t even need to be outdoors to get sunburned because UV radiation can pass through windows.
-Sunburn and repeated excessive exposure to UV radiation can initially cause redness and hair loss on the ear tips, bridge of the nose, or abdomen, and may lead to skin infections, skin ulcers, and cancer.
+Sunburn and repeated excessive exposure to UV radiation can initially cause redness and hair loss on the ear tips, bridge of the nose, or abdomen.
+It may also lead to skin infections, skin ulcers, and cancer.